 Bogotá, Colombia-based foundry, est. 2009, by María Angélica Estrada Cano, who is a Colombian design director, b.
 Bogotá, 1979.
 She studied architecture between 1998 and 2004 in Javeriana University, Bogotá, Colombia.

 Her fonts include Bolita 1 and 2 (2009, playful), Bolita Dingbats (2009, mostly ghosts), Margara (2009, rounded hand-printed comic book style) and Makika (2006-2007, a brush handwriting typeface by Maria Angelica Estrada Cano and Fabian Camargo Guerrero that includes Makika Gris, Negra and Super Negra as well as some dingbats).
-Lita (2006-2009) is another brushy signage face codesigned by Maria Angelica Estrada Cano and Fabian Camargo Guerrero.
+Lita (2006-2009) is another brushy signage typeface co-designed by Maria Angelica Estrada Cano and Fabian Camargo Guerrero.

 During her design studies in Cali, Colombia, Maria-Angelica Cuadros created the octagonal typeface Tejido (2013) and the curly poster typeface Pacheco (2013, a combination of Broadway and Psuedo Saudi).
 [Google] [More] ⦿

 Designer in Medellin, Colombia, who studied typography at the University of Barcelona.
 Behance link.

 Medellin, Colombia-based graphic designer, b.
-1986, who created the art deco fat face Exus Pilot (2009).
+1986, who created the art deco fat typeface Exus Pilot (2009).
 Mauro says that in 2007, he started from the font Nokianvirallinenkirjasin by Vektorointi Lauri Alkus, changed a few glyphs, and in 2008 renamed it Jacinto Sans.